Metadata From CSV

 Section 2: Images folder

 Folder — select the folder of images to process.
-For any found in the folder that also appear in the file name column, the file is processed.
+Each image file name in the spreadsheet data that is found in this folder is processed.

 Match file name only, without extension — enable to match any file extension, or if the file name column lists only the base name (file name without extension).
 When enabled, file names with different extensions are considered a match, and are processed.